tcunis/bisosprob/README.md

 The syntax `le(prob, lhs, rhs, lvar, bvar)` and `ge(prob, lhs, rhs, lvar, bvar)` registers the constraints `rhs - lhs is SOS` and `lhs - rhs is SOS`, respectively.
 The syntax `eq(prob, lhs, rhs, lvar, bvar)` registers the constraint `lhs == rhs`.
 The realisation of these constraints depends on the used SOS toolbox.
 The additional parameters `lvar` and `bvar` specify the list of variables in which both left and right-hand side are linear and bilinear, respectively.
 If a decision variable enters both linearily *and* bilinearily into a constraint, it should be declared as bilinear only.

 ### Initial values & Objective function
-Solving bilinear SOS problems, for example with iteration approaches, often requires initial values of a subset of decision variables:
+Solving bilinear SOS problems, for example with iterative approaches, often requires initial values for some of the decision variables:

 ```
 % linearization around origin